alsyundawy/dns-blocklists/README.md

 #### :department_store: **DNSwarden - free** <a name="dnswarden"></a>

-In [DNSwarden](https://dnswarden.com/customfilter.html) you can use my Light, Normal, Pro, Pro++, Ultimate and TIF lists.
+On [DNSwarden](https://dnswarden.com/customfilter.html) you can use Light, Normal, Pro, Pro++, Ultimate, and TIF.

 | Blocklists | DNS-over-HTTPS | DNS-over-TLS/QUIC |
 |:-----------|:---------------|:------------------|